-For students with an interest in professional, academic, creative and technical writing, this new coursework-based master’s degree allows students to specialise and deepen their expertise.
+For students with an interest in professional, academic, creative, and technical writing, this coursework-based Master’s degree allows students to specialise and deepen their expertise.

 Students will apply skills of advanced textual analysis and written communication to a wide range of contexts, audiences, and styles, and also connect their studies to the community and the workplace.
-By bringing together a diverse range of writing modes, graduates of the new Master of Writing degree will be set up for diverse careers, from business to government.
+By bringing together a diverse range of writing modes, graduates of the Master of Writing degree will be set up for diverse careers, from creative industries to business and government.

-Students of this new highly versatile degree will study, produce, and be assessed on their professional, technical, and fiction and non-fiction writing.
+Students of this highly versatile degree will study, produce, and be assessed on their professional, technical, and fiction and non-fiction writing.

 - One year, taught master’s degree.

 - Graduates who are confident and competent in many different written communication styles will stand out in a competitive job market.

-Students should have achieved at least a B average in 300-level courses in their undergraduate degree, which should have had a strong written component.
+Students should have achieved at least a B grade average in 300-level courses in their undergraduate degree, which should have had a strong written component.